toneloc/toneloc.github.io/content/posts/ethereum_multisig.md

 * Incidentally, you can create a bitcoin mutlisig address with the tool I have on an open source website I host here: https://www.multisig.it.
 This website is a fork of coinbin, with some added support for Ethereum and a focus on multisig tranasctions.

+Jackson Pollocks: Piece of crap jumbles of colors - hard to forge! - that you can send to other weirdoes for millions.

+Bitcoins: Piece of crap jumbles of numbers - hard to forge! - that you can send to other weirdoes for millions, instantaneosuly.